James II (1685 - 8) Read about James II

 However, Archbishop Sancroft appears to have

-not coveted an easy life because just two years later, the Archbishop was
+not coveted an easy life because just two years later, the Archbishop was deprived

-deprived of his office in 1690 for refusing to swear allegiance to William and
+of his office in 1690 for refusing to swear allegiance to William and Mary.
+The ironic thing in all this is that

-King’s coronation – he effectively made him king!!
-Truth
+coronation – he effectively made him king!!

-is stranger than fiction! £425
+Truth is stranger than

 WCA-7687: